patedwards/zero-player-games/README.md

 Also in this version, I set things up to run on remote GPU instances.
 Will use more of a script based approach rather than notebooks

-sudo docker build -t corvi
+`sudo docker build -t corvi .`

 > nohup sudo docker run --gpus all -v ./training:/app/training corvi training/training_111724_1.py > output.log 2>&1 &

 ### 0.3

-# Running
+training_111824_1 uses a different approach.

+1. it uses an array based observation with counts for each